william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 We can also see the tail end of the drop in prices of the decade long Dotcom Bubble.
 Comparatively speaking, the fall in prices at the end of the Dotcom Bubble in 2000-2002 was much more gentle than the extremely steep fall in prices during the Great Recession.

 Thus, despite the above mentioned problem of lacking a weighted variable to calculate actual number of logs, we were still able to see a very clear trend.
-We suspect that this is because the Oregon Department of Forestry likely has a policy in place which mandates some sort of equal selection of tree grade cutting, so that no one tree growth is all cut in toto.
+We suspect that this is because the Oregon Department of Forestry likely has a policy in place which mandates some sort of equal selection of tree grade cutting, so that no one tree growth is cut in toto.

 Figure 1: